Exposure and Response Prevention (ERP) Therapy in Toronto

 How successful is ERP for OCD?

-ERP is popular for good reason.
+Exposure and Response Prevention in Toronto is popular for good reason.
 Research has shown a marked reduction of OCD symptoms in 50 to 60% of the clients after ERP sessions.
 While clients may continue to have milder obsessive-compulsive symptoms, these symptoms do not typically interfere with healthy living.

 The effectiveness of ERP for OCD relies on several factors including: